RESTful API Design: Best Practices for Building Web APIs

 GET /users/123/posts/789/comments # Too deep

-HTTP Methods in REST
+Core HTTP Methods

-REST uses HTTP methods to indicate actions.
+REST APIs use HTTP methods to indicate actions.
+The primary methods are:

 GET